What language is spoken in Samoa?

 The official languages of Samoa are Samoan and English.
 English is spoken in all touristic areas.

 What currency is used in Samoa?

 The currency used throughout the country is the Samoan Tala.
-Credit cards are accepted in major hotels, restaurants and shops.
+Credit cards (with the exception of American Express) are accepted in major hotels, restaurants and shops.
 It is recommended to take out cash or exchange money at the airport as there will not be many opportunities to do so after arriving at the resorts.

 Do I need a visa to travel to Samoa?